Comfort doesn't come from having more options. It comes from needing fewer

 A life full of borrowed things feels narrow because none of it is really yours.
 A life that has narrowed because you finally noticed what you actually care about feels wide in a different way.
 There's more time inside the day.
 More attention for the people in front of you.
 Fewer things tugging at the edges of your mind.

-He wouldn't listen, but if he would, I'd tell him something like this.
-You don't need to keep collecting options.
+He wouldn't listen, but if he would, the message would be something like this: You don't need to keep collecting options.
 Most of the doors you're afraid to close were never doors you were going to walk through anyway.

 He'd nod, then go book a flight somewhere, because that's what twenty-six-year-olds do, and that's fine.